akshaydk/node-express-mysql-template/README.md

 ## Architecture Diagram

 ## API
-- `GET /api/v1/hello` -> returns a reply for the given message.
+- `GET /api/v1/*` -> This is just a placeholder to show how a request and response JSON looks like.

   Sample Request Body
   ```